gardener/gardener-extension-provider-alicloud/docs/usage-as-end-user.md

 * If `networks.vpc.cidr` is given then you have to specify the VPC CIDR of a new VPC that will be created during shoot creation.
 You can freely choose a private CIDR range.
 * Either `networks.vpc.id` or `networks.vpc.cidr` must be present, but not both at the same time.
-* When `networks.vpc.id` is present, In addition, you can also choose to set `networks.vpc.gardenerManagedNATGateway`.
+* When `networks.vpc.id` is present, in addition, you can also choose to set `networks.vpc.gardenerManagedNATGateway`.
 It is by default `false`.
-When set to `true`, Gardener will create an Enhanced NATGateway in the VPC and associate it with a VSwitch created in the first zone in the `networks.zones`.
+When it is set to `true`, Gardener will create an Enhanced NATGateway in the VPC and associate it with a VSwitch created in the first zone in the `networks.zones`.
 * Please note that when `networks.vpc.id` is present, and `networks.vpc.gardenerManagedNATGateway` is `false` or not set, you have to **manually** create an Enhance NATGateway and associate it with a VSwitch that you **manually** created.
 In this case, make sure the worker CIDRs in `networks.zones` do not overlap with the one you created.